eugenia1984/english/glossary.md

 - **To be into** something means to be interested in it or to enjoy it.

 - **To break down** means dividing something into smaller, more manageable parts.
 For example: ``When I work on a large project, I often break down the work into smaller sections``.

+- **to bring**: means to take something or someone with you to the place where you are going.
+For example, ``I bring my phone to work every day``.
+It's often used when talking about taking items from one place to another.

 - **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team.